nasa/cumulus/docs/development/python-best-practices.md

 1. `cd` to the app directory.
 2. Run the `uv init` command to create the _pyproject.toml_ file.
-3. Run the `uv add -r requirements.txt` to create the dependencies.
+3. Run the `uv add -r requirements.txt` to update the _pyproject.toml_ and lock dependency versions in the _uv.lock_ files.

 ### Updating PyProject.toml